jonlpersson/ed-latimore/site/_posts/2020-01-28-5-reasons-youre-broke-how-to-stop-being-poor.md

 Growing up in poverty is tough.

 I lived on food stamps and government health care.
-[I didn't even know people were poor](/working-at-a-homeless-shelter/) until I got to high school.
+[I didn’t even know people were poor](/working-at-a-homeless-shelter/) until I got to high school.

 Everyone talks about surviving in an environment with crime and violence, but they often fail to mention something that makes a tremendous difference in your quality of life.

 When you grow up in poverty, there are–by definition–no examples of healthy financial habits.
 Because of where I grew up, I absorbed the same financial habits as everyone around me.
 Unless I took some drastic steps to learn about money, I was doomed to remain in this environment.

-I'm from the ghetto and in the ghetto, everyone is broke.
+I’m from the ghetto and in the ghetto, everyone is broke.

 This post is going to teach the worst financial habits I learned growing up and how I broke them.